IPTV: The Modern Way to Stream Your Favorite Shows

 The viewer will get this signal at their end via their local or preferred ISP, which may differ from different options like broadband, fiber, DSL, etc.

-When a viewer subscribes to a particular IPTV service, a set-top box (STB) is provided for the service.
+When a viewer subscribes to a particular IPTV service, a set-top box (STB) is provided.

 The decoder is part of the end equipment that decodes and decodes TV and VOD broadcasts for display on a TV screen.